bvds/andes/docs/guides/android_client_guide/README.md

 {@img AndroidReturn1.png}

-Alternatively, you can click the left arror at the top to choose an
+Alternatively, you can click the left arrow at the top to choose an
 organization:

 {@img AndroidChooseOrg.png}